Executive Coaching for Nonprofit Leaders & Fundraisers

 And yet.

 The board doesn’t understand what fundraising actually takes.
 Your executive director has twelve other fires burning.
-Every January, the counter resets to zero and you start climbing again.
-You’re doing some of the riskiest, most important work on the planet, often with razor-thin margins for error.
+Every January, the counter resets to zero — back to zero — and you start climbing again.
+You’re doing some of the most important and least understood work in any organization, often with razor-thin margins for error.

 If you’re feeling overwhelmed, isolated, or stuck, it’s not just you.
 Nonprofit leadership is one of the hardest forms of leadership there is.
 You carry all the responsibility for outcomes but share the authority with a board that may not fully understand the work.